shyam-haldar/Find-Corrupt-Images/README.md

 # Find-Corrupt-Images
+This script makes use of the tool 'identify' which is part of the ImageMagick suite.

+ImageMagick is open-source and cross-platform.
+More details can be found at https://imagemagick.org/

 Searches for corrupt images and moves them to a specified directory.

 It can also move images that are good or dimensions > HD (1920x1080) and move them to a directory you specify.